fgm/mongodb/README.md

 ### mongodb_path

-As with the core Path plugin:
+* The `path_inc` settings variable needs to be set in `settings.php`, to the path of `mongodb_path_plugin.php` before enabling the mongodb_path module.

-* the `site_frontpage` variable defines what the MongoDB path plugin considers to be the home page of the site.
+* As with the core Path plugin, the `site_frontpage` configuration variable defines what the MongoDB path plugin considers to be the home page of the site.
 It causes no MongoDB-specific behavior.
-* the `path_alias_whitelist` variable contains state information: an array of the first component of paths on which an alias may be found.
-It is rebuilt automatically by the MongoDB Path plugin, so it should not be modified in `settings.php`, as this would prevent its dynamic maintenance.
+* As with the core Path plugin, the `path_alias_whitelist` state variable contains an array of the first component of paths on which an alias may be found.
+Being a state variable rebuilt by the MongoDB Path plugin, it should not be modified in `settings.php`, as this would prevent its dynamic maintenance.

 ### mongodb_session